 As I mentioned at the start of the post, the U.S. Mint is now rationing the number of coins it sells to dealers.
 The Mint hasn’t explained why, other than to say that the “unprecedented demand for American Eagle Silver Bullion Coins necessitates our allocating these coins on a weekly basis until we are able to meet demand.”
 I checked the U.S. Mint website today, and they had both uncirculated and proof coins in stock.

 The cost of an American Eagle silver coin is based on the spot price of silver plus a markup to cover the cost of minting and distribution.
 The US Mint has a list of authorized dealers by state.
 You can also buy online directly from the U.S. Mint.
-The uncirculated version currently sells for $25.95 and the proof for $31.95.
+The uncirculated version currently sells for about $25.50 and the proof for about twice that amount.
 And, along with just about everything else in the world, yes, you can buy American Eagles on Ebay.
 If you do buy from Ebay, make sure the seller has a lot of history and favorable ratings selling coins on Ebay.